mosishuchman/coverage-documentation-site/src/articles/reference/runtime-and-execution.md

 order: 40
 ---

+## Run-Time and Execution

 ### Before We Start

-So it is extrimly important to get the feel we are on the verge to: abitant morbi tristique senectus et netus et malesuada.
+So it is extrimly **important** to get the feel we are on the verge to: abitant morbi tristique senectus et netus et malesuada.
 Iaculis at erat pellentesque adipiscing.
 Praesent tristique magna sit amet purus gravida.
 Leo duis ut diam quam nulla porttitor massa id neque.
 Urna cursus eget nunc scelerisque.

 ### Prerequisites